 - The South African Print Gallery – they have a limited edition range of prints of some of South Africa’s leading artists (across the road from Michael Stevenson Gallery) – 109 Sir Lowry Rd

-- Woodstock Foundry – 160 Albert Rd, Woodstock – this a wonderful assortment of quirky shops, bronze age sculptures and a very funky cafe for breakfast or lunch – it is definitely worth popping in to explore if you are in the neighbourhood
+- The Woodstock Foundry – this is a wonderful assortment of quirky shops, a coffee roastery & cafe and a community of creatives.
+Shop for high-end designer furniture at Vogel, designer jewellery from VRVO or bronze sculptures by the talented Stanislaw Trzebinski – it is definitely worth popping in to explore if you are in the neighbourhood – 160 Albert Rd, Woodstock.

-- meandyou Fashion Collective – this is a fabulous collection of designers who have taken a communual space to showcase their designs (quite a few are upstairs sowing and designing) I love this spot – great innovative items at really good prices for original designs.
-Shop open 10 ’til 4 mon to fri and sat 10 ’til 1, 103 sir lowry road, woodstock, cape town +27(0) 214619301
+- meandyou Fashion Collective – this is a fabulous collection of designers who have taken a communal space to showcase their designs (quite a few are upstairs sowing and designing) I love this spot – great innovative items at really good prices for original designs.
+Shop open 10 ’til 4 Mon to Fri and Sat 10 ’til 1, 103 sir lowry road, Woodstock, cape town +27(0) 214619301

-- Newlands – The Montebello Design Centre – lovely little collection of artists and a few quirky stores.
-Combine with lunch at the Gardeners Cottage and a walk in Kirstenbosch before or after
+- Newlands – The Montebello Design Centre – a lovely little collection of artists and a few quirky stores.
+Combine with lunch at the Gardeners Cottage and a walk in Kirstenbosch before or after.

 - Kalk Bay: Kalk Bay is a local Cape Town village which is located on the sea and boasts one of the quaintest small community fishing harbours.
 It is also home to some of the Cape’s nicest restaurants that offer the freshest fish and a delightful shopping ramble.
 Kalk Bay is a destination that many locals will head to on weekends – just to stroll up and down and relax.
 The stores are a mix of antiques, bric-a-brac, art galleries and two wonderful African trading stores.
-My two favourite stores in Kalk Bay are: Kalk Bay Modern (above Olympia café) and Artvark – both are well worth a visit to stock up on African art and craft. www.artvark.org
+My two favourite stores in Kalk Bay are: Kalk Bay Modern (above Olympia café) and Artvark – both are well worth a visit to stock up on African art and craft. www.artvark.org.
+We also love Soul Design – Created by designer Abi James, Soul Design is a bespoke range of ethically made jewellery inspired by her travels around Africa.
+Abi began working with artisans from different parts of Africa and from that, SOUL Design started to emerge as a curated collection that combines the best of African craftsmanship with a bohemian flair.
+SOUL is created from a variety of materials and metals including brass, bone, wood and precious stone.

-- Simons Town – aim to do a walk down the main road – there are a fun and ecclectic mix of stores along the drag and it well worth exploring and doing a little ramble
+- Simons Town – aim to do a walk down the main road – you will find a fun and eclectic mix of stores along the drag and it well worth exploring and doing a little ramble

 - Hout Bay – The Original T-Bag Design – Great initiative in Hout Bay to create jobs by using used t-bags to make art and crafts – this is a fabulous store to check out – gorgeous stuff and an inspirational story.